Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 {% endhighlight %}

-# What is this blog for?
+# Who is this post for?

 This blog is designed to be all things to all people, I have guidance for friends and family (so called *normal folk*), as well as colleagues and friends who I'd consider *'security experts'*.

-This post is a hello to everyone, but will get technical quickly and will explain how it all works and where it's hosted.
+This post is a quick hello to everyone, but will get technical quickly and will explain how this site is set up, how it works and where it's hosted.

 ## How does it work?